medusalix/xow/README.md

 ### USB incompatibilities

-Please avoid plugging your wireless dongle into a USB port that uses an `ASMedia` controller.
+Some USB controllers are known to cause issues with xow.
+Plugging your dongle into a USB port that uses an `ASMedia` controller will lead to problems.
+Most `Intel` USB controllers work well with xow.
-`Intel` USB controllers are known to work well with xow.
+Power management issues can arise when using a USB 3 controller.
+These can lead to timeouts of the USB communication.
+The use of a USB hub can mitigate these problems.

 ### Other problems